 And now that we've finally got character designs and names for more than just the main character The Legend of Korra had these, and accompanying shippers well before airing.
 All that was needed were character names, designs and capsule descriptions.

-To wit, now that Books One and Two have aired: there's the canon Pemzin (Pema/Tenzin) and Tonna or Senraq (Tonraq/Senna, Korra's parents), the sailed-and-sunk Linzin or Tenlin (Tenzin/Lin), Beska or Boleska (Bolin/Eska), and Makorra (Mako/Korra), the sailed, sunk, and possibly refloated Masami (Mako/Asami), the one-sided and probably sunk Borra (Bolin/Korra), and other fan favorites including Bosami (Bolin/Asami), Irosami (General Iroh/Asami), Korrasami (Korra/Asami), Broh (Bolin/General Iroh), and Tahnorra (Tahno/Korra), as well as crackships like Amorra (Amon/Korra), Korrlok (Korra and Tarrlok), and Howrra (Howl, the fan nickname for an Order of the White Lotus guard, and Korra).
+To wit, now that Books One and Two have aired: there's the canon Pemzin (Pema/Tenzin) and Tonna or Senraq (Tonraq/Senna, Korra's parents), the sailed-and-sunk Linzin or Tenlin (Tenzin/Lin), Beska or Boleska (Bolin/Eska), and Makorra (Mako/Korra), the sailed, sunk, briefly refloated, and seemingly sunk again Masami (Mako/Asami), the one-sided and probably sunk Borra (Bolin/Korra), and other fan favorites including Bosami (Bolin/Asami), Irosami (General Iroh/Asami), Korrasami (Korra/Asami), Broh (Bolin/General Iroh), and Tahnorra (Tahno/Korra), as well as crackships like Amorra (Amon/Korra), Korrlok (Korra and Tarrlok), and Howrra (Howl, the fan nickname for an Order of the White Lotus guard, and Korra).
 And that's just scratching the surface.

 Possibly (ahem) even more unlikely are the "Rokken" (Ron + Drakken) or "Drakkim" (Drakken + Kim) pairings.
 No, they really do.